 The iCar project is codenamed 'Titan', according to The Wall Street Journal, which originally stated there were "several hundred" Apple employees working on the project.

-While reports originally claimed that Apple was working on a self-driving car, a recent interview with CEO Tim Cook suggests that Apple may have changed directions on the project and is now working on an autonomous driving platform.
+While reports originally claimed that Apple was working on a self-driving car, a 2017 interview with CEO Tim Cook suggests that Apple may have changed directions on the project and is now working on an autonomous driving platform.

 Whatever the end product, Apple is developing something car-related, whether it's an autonomous driving system, an Apple Car or simply an in-car entertainment system - although the company will never admit what.
 We'll let you read all the below evidence and decide for yourselves.

-Evidence that Apple is working on an automated car/system
+Evidence that Apple is working on an automated car

 Here is where we list some of the most prominent rumours suggesting Apple is making an iCar.